-The three Southern Wales Forces have a shared single strategic lead for procurement since 2012 and have made significant progress in the collaborative procurement agenda.
+The three Southern Wales Forces have had a single strategic lead for procurement since 2012 and have made significant progress in the collaborative procurement agenda.
 Currently 65% of addressable non-pay spend across the 3 forces is spent through collaborative arrangements.
 The McClelland Review of Procurement in Wales states 50% as a benchmark.
 This puts the police as one of the best performing sectors in Wales.
-Significant procurement related cost savings across the 3 forces - £2.23 million procurement related savings in 2014/15.